M3351AN/Shirakumo/README.md

 - Implement RPM/WPM in separate processes and communicate via FIFO (named pipes) to handle requests

+## KnownIssues

+- Currently only works on x64 processes
+- Current implementation directly calls the Win API, so that just as an example
+- Processing cycle for each RPM/WPM request is long, which is not suitable for high-frequency/concurrent RPM/WPM requests.
+- Current implementation is not thread-safe

 ## License

 This project is licensed under [**TOSSRCU**](LICENSE).